formtools/core/README.md

 # Form Tools Core

 This repo contains the source code for the Form Tools Core.
-The Core provides the basic code needed to run Form Tools on your server, with the exception of the [Core Field Types](https://github.com/formtools/module-core_field_types) module.
+The Core provides the minimal code needed to run Form Tools on your server.
 That will need to be uploaded you your `/modules` folder.

 The other modules, themes and API all just expand on the core functionality to provide additional, optional features should you need them.